mokone-september/string-processor-api/README.md

 ## 📄 License

-MIT — free to use, modify, and distribute.
+MIT — free to use, modify, and distribute